OpenCDSS/cdss-app-tstool-doc-user/README.md

 If the development environment is properly configured, edit and view content as follows:

 1. Edit content in the `mkdocs-project/docs` folder and update `mkdocs-project/mkdocs.yml` as appropriate.
-2. Run the `build-util/run-mkdocs-serve-8000.sh` script (Linux) or equivalent.
+2. Run the `build-util/run-mkdocs-serve-8000.sh` script (Cygwin/Linux) or equivalent.
 3. View content in a web browser using URL `http://localhost:8000`.

 ## Style Guide ##